Johnny Wiggs

 Bio

-Coach Wiggs completed his 17th season at Santa Fe College in 2023, which was a historic season for SF Baseball.
+Coach Wiggs enters his 20th season at Santa Fe College in the Spring of 2026.

 In 2022, Wiggs earned win No. 500 at Santa Fe College with a 6-1 win over Daytona State College on Mar.
 21. He then picked up career win No. 700 overall with a 9-1 win in the following game at Daytona State on Mar.
 23.